 While bootstrapping is a powerful method, its initial impression of simplicity is misleading.
 To draw valid conclusions, it’s a good idea to use a package and be aware of considerations that are specific to the analysed data sample.
 However, if you’re already increasing your awareness of the data and its generation process, it may make sense to explicitly encode your assumptions in the model.
 This is where another hacker resource would come in handy: Probabilistic Programming & Bayesian Methods for Hackers by Cam Davidson-Pilon.
 Admittedly, it’s a bit longer than the average blog post or conference talk, but it is worth reading.

 Going down the bootstrapping rabbit hole has reminded me of an important lesson: Blog posts and talks – especially ones with the word hacker in the title – may be a good starting point, but they shouldn’t be relied on for serious work.
-Instead, it is better to consult peer-reviewed resources and textbooks.
+Instead, it is better to consult peer-reviewed resources and textbooks, such as the references listed in ARCH’s documentation.
 In my future explorations of bootstrapping and other methods, I will heed Abraham Lincoln’s timeless advice to not trust everything I read on the internet.